 - Hypocalcemia - Low blood calcium levels.

-- Eclampsia (milk fever) - Which results in low blood calcium levels (hypocalcemia).
+- Eclampsia (milk fever) - A serious disorder seen in lactating cats resulting in low blood calcium levels (hypocalcemia).

 - Feline hyperesthesia (rolling skin disease) - A not entirely understood condition which usually occurs in adults aged 1 - 4 years of age in which the cat exhibits twitching, rolling skin, body jerks, and vocalisation.
 Siamese cats are the most commonly affected, but it can occur in all breeds of cat.